sinucep/kOS-Computer/README.md

 kOS-Computer is a programmable flight management system (or guidance computer) designed to fully work with VR.
 But **you don't need VR** for this mod!

-The mod is 100% KerboScript (maybe you know _kOSHUD_ or _BakerOS_).
+The mod is 100% KerboScript (maybe you know _kOSHUD_ and _BakerOS_).
 This means it is completely rewritable.
 The code is meant to be understood, and I will slowly comment it out so it is as readable as possible.
 A lot of documentation will come.

 The idea is that everyone can add features to the mod.
 Then, if someone wants to contribute, I will publish in the "official" mod the features that deserve it (quoting the authors, of course).